FalseHonesty/Cubebase/README.md

 # Cubebase
-Cubebase is a simple, modular, powerful JDA command processor library with useful utilities and diverse support written in Kotlin.
+Cubebase is a fully modular, powerful JDA command processor library with useful utilities and diverse support written in Kotlin.
 This library is heavily inspired by [ktor](https://github.com/ktorio/ktor).

 ## JDA 4.x BETA
 This libraries make use of JDA (Java Discord API) which is a wrapper for Discord APIs.
 JDA 4.x is currently still in beta.
 Therefore this library might be unstable.